-- All students must follow the Personal Protective Equipment protocols as dictated by CUIMC policies for transmission of infectious diseases. - Students are not required to participate as a patient model for any technique or skill due to a pre-existing, precautionary, or contraindicated condition.
-Students are responsible for contacting the Course Coordinator(s) to discuss individual circumstances. - Prior to practicing any technique or skill independently, students demonstrate the technique or skill to the Course Coordinator(s) or Lab Instructors to get individualized feedback during the laboratory component of the course.
+- Students are not required to participate as a patient model for any technique or skill due to a pre-existing, precautionary, or contraindicated condition.
+Students are responsible for contacting the Course Coordinator(s) to discuss individual circumstances. - Prior to practicing any technique or skill independently, students demonstrate the technique or skill to the Course Coordinator(s) or Lab Instructors to get individualized feedback during the laboratory component of the course. - To become proficient in the techniques or skills presented in the laboratory, several hours of practice outside of class time may be necessary.
+It is the students' responsibility to ensure that they are safe to practice skills independently.

-- To become proficient in the techniques or skills presented in the laboratory, several hours of practice outside of class time may be necessary.
-It is the students' responsibility to ensure that they are safe to practice skills independently. - In the event an injury is sustained while practicing a technique or skill, the student is required to contact the Course Coordinator(s) to complete an Incident Report (see Forms).
+• In the event an injury is sustained while practicing a technique or skill, the student is required to contact the Course Coordinator(s) to complete an Incident Report (see Forms).